How to Fill out Your Medical School Application - AAMC AMCAS

 • Choosing to release your application information to your pre-health advisor.

-If you need any AMCAS application help, contact the helpline
+If you need any help with the AMCAS application, contact the helpline

 4. Is the AMCAS Application the Same Thing as the Admissions Office at my Preferred School(s)?